 For more information on this award, view the bylaws.

 - All papers published in Metallurgical and Materials Transactions A and B are automatically considered by procedures established by the committee.
-Other TMS publications that are peer reviewed to Metallurgical and Materials Transactions standards are considered if nominated.
+Papers from other peer reviewed TMS journals are considered if nominated.
 Nominations are to be by open process.

 - Multiple awards may be given in topical areas deemed appropriate by the selection committee.